Folkwise-io/spoc-evaluation-framework/framework.md

 ### Jobs that fit this archetype

+* Junior software developer
+* QA Automation Engineer
+* Manual QA
+* Jr. Technical Business Analyst
+* Jr. Technical Project Manager

 ### Common jobs given to this archetype that actually don't fit them

+* Scrummaster
+* Lead QA Automation Engineer
+* Business Analyst
+* Generalist roles

 ------

 ##  Seeker :eyeglasses:

+Seekers are serious software development students who have dedicated large amounts of their personal and professional time to learning as much as possible about software development.
+They are actively looking for their first software development jobs.Many seekers may accept non-technical roles, but nothing would make them happier than landing a software development role.

+Seekers sometimes come from other industries, especially via bootcamps and short diploma programs.
+They might have something to prove, and as such can make very dedicated and enthusiastic employees.

 ### Traits

 * Schooling - :heavy_check_mark: